RaghdaElgharably/github-repos-score/README.md

 http://localhost:8080/api/repos/score?language=Java&createdAfter=2024-01-01&page=1&perPage=100
 ```
 - The url will never result in an empty results so no error handling was done for the lack of time.
-- The app queries github for every request but as we are limited by github's rate limiter and max page, I assumed that's the right behavior
+- The app queries github for every possible request but as we are limited by github's rate limiter and max page, I assumed that's the right behavior.
+  - as github only allows 1000, those are the records that the app scores and ranks.
 - The score equation is: score = stars * 2.0 + forks + freshnessScore;